Houston White Collar Crime Attorney

 Contact The Law Offices of Tad Nelson & Associates Today

-When you contact our law firm, you are making the choice to work with one of the most experienced white collar crimes and fraud attorneys in Texas.
+When you contact our law firm, you are making the choice to work with an experienced white collar crimes and fraud attorney in Texas.
 Tad Nelson has been admitted into the U.S. District Court for the Southern District of Texas, as well as all states courts throughout Texas.

 Don’t let criminal charges be the beginning of a bad thing; when you contact our law firm, you’re taking control of your future.
 You can contact us by phone or online, and we can travel to your location when need be.